gabrielsestrem/ScanningSystem/README.md

 # The class library #

-1. Start.cs is the start point class.
+1. Start Point: ScanningSystemClassLibrary.Start.StartCheckout(string[] items)
-2. Business logic are implemented in the PointOfSaleTerminal
+2. Business logic are implemented in the services/PointOfSaleTerminal.cs

 # Running the tests #